weavedb/cosmwasm-ao/README.md

 ## Packages

-CosmWasm AO Development is an early state.
+CosmWasm AO Development is in a very early state.
 Everything is subject to changes.

 We will launch a public testnet on AO in the coming months.